jobergner/backent-cli/README.md

 | ErrConflictingSingular | "{KeyName1}" and "{KeyName2}" share the same singular form "{Singular}". | Due to the way state will be used two field names cannot have the same singular form. |
 | ErrUnavailableFieldName | "{KeyName}" not an available name. | Due to internal usage of this FieldName it is unavailable. |
 <br/>

-TODO:
-- deal with slices of slices (arrays of arrays) (eg. [][]int). they currenlty don't cause an error
-- forbidden names like "OperationKind" etc